OPCFoundation/UA-IIoT-StarterKit/docs/setup/README.md

 * Remote – SSH
 * C#

-The C# extension may require that .NET 5.0 be installed as well.

-Building and running the samples on Windows machines requires Visual Studio.

 ### <a name='3'>Setup Raspberry Pi</a>
 Instructions on setting up a Raspberry Pi vary depending on the choice of hardware and development platform.
 Many good tutorials can be found on the Internet.

-Example of instructions on how to set up a new Raspberry Pi for headless operation can be found here.
+Example of instructions on how to set up a new Raspberry Pi for headless operation can be found [here](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html).

 Before proceeding to the next step please ensure you have installed the latest version of Raspberry Pi OS (32-bit) on the device and have network connectivity between the development machine and the Raspberry Pi.